mixonic/rfcs/text/0000-module-unification-namespaces.md

 ## How we teach this

-The guides must be updated to document namespace invocations for component, templates, and addons.
+The guides must be updated to document package invocations for component, templates, and addons.

 A page should be added to the section "Addons and Dependencies" documenting the